Softness Matters: Effects of Compression on the Behavior of Adsorbed Microgels at Interfaces

-NR measurements have been performed using the time-of-flight Fluid Interfaces Grazing Angles Reflectometer (FIGARO) at the Institut Laue-Langevin (ILL) in Grenoble, France \cite{Ca11}.
-Briefly, reflectivity $R$, i.e., the ratio between the number of reflected and incident neutrons, is measured as a function of the exchanged wave-vector $Q$ and, to a first approximation, it is proportional to the Fourier transform of the first derivative of the scattering length density (SLD) with respect to $z$, which is the distance, in the perpendicular direction, from the horizontal plane defined by the air-water interface.
+\textbf{Neutron reflectometry.} NR measurements have been performed using the time-of-flight Fluid Interfaces Grazing Angles Reflectometer (FIGARO) at the Institut Laue-Langevin (ILL) in Grenoble, France \cite{Ca11}.
+Briefly, reflectivity $R$, i.e., the ratio between the number of reflected and incident neutrons, is measured as a function of the exchanged wave-vector $Q$ in the direction perpendicular to the reference interface.
+In first approximation, R is proportional to the Fourier transform of the first derivative of the scattering length density (SLD) with respect to $z$, which is the direction perpendicular to the horizontal plane defined by the air-water interface (located at $z=0$).

-Since the SLD depends on the type of nuclei present in the sample, from the analysis of NR data, it is possible to determine the sample structure and the volume fraction profiles (along $z$) of its components.
+Since the SLD depends on the type of nuclei present in the sample, from the analysis of NR data, it is possible to determine the sample structure and the volume fraction profiles, $\phi(z)$, of its components.

 The $Q$ range of interest was covered using two configurations with the incoming beam wavelengths $\lambda$ between 2 and 20~\AA~at two different angles of incidence, namely $\theta$: 0.615$^\circ$ and 3.766$^\circ$.
-The $\Delta Q/Q$ resolution was set to 7\% for all the measurements and the footprint of the neutron beam at the sample position was kept constant at 1 $\times$ 4 cm$^2$.
+The $\frac{\Delta Q}{Q}$ resolution was set to 7\% for all the measurements and the footprint of the neutron beam at the sample position was kept constant at 1 $\times$ 4 cm$^2$.
 Reflected neutrons were collected on a bi-dimensional $^3$He detector and converted to reflectivity curves by using the COSMOS routine provided by the ILL \cite{Gut18}.